ilearnazuretoday/create-aci/README.md

 ### Deploy sample Go API

-1. Build docker container with Go API `docker build -t acrlearningazure.azurecr.io/go-api:v1.0 .`
+#### Build docker container with Go API `docker build -t acrlearningazure.azurecr.io/go-api:v1.0 .`

+> A note on building the image here.
+We are using *multi-stage builds* to make image size smaller as well as *distroless* base image for linux to lower potential attack surface.
+> "Distroless" images contain only your application and its runtime dependencies.
+They do not contain package managers, shells or any other programs you would expect to find in a standard
+> Linux distribution.
+For the purpose of class we are decorating the *Dockerfile* with commands outputing debug information while the image is being built.
+To do that, run the build command with `--progress=plain` flag, like so `docker build --progress=plain  -t acrlearningazure.azurecr.io/go-api:v1.0 .`.
+This will produce output from commands to stdout.
+Please read comments in the *Dockerfile* for more information.

-2. Push the container to our registry `docker push acrlearningazure.azurecr.io/go-api:v1.0`
+#### Push the container to our registry `docker push acrlearningazure.azurecr.io/go-api:v1.0`

-3. You might need to proved ACR username and password to start the container.
+#### You might need to proved ACR username and password to start the container.
 Let's capture them into variables:

 - `ACR_USERNAME=$(az acr credential show --resource-group RG-LEARNING-AZURE --name acrlearningazure --query username)` - linux
 - `ACR_PASSWORD=$(az acr credential show --resource-group RG-LEARNING-AZURE --name acrlearningazure --query passwords[0].value)` - linux
 - `$Env:ACR_USERNAME=$(az acr credential show --resource-group RG-LEARNING-AZURE --name acrlearningazure --query username)` - windows
 - `$Env:ACR_PASSWORD=$(az acr credential show --resource-group RG-LEARNING-AZURE --name acrlearningazure --query passwords[0].value)` - windows

-4. Run go api container
+#### Run go api container

 - `az container create --registry-username $ACR_USERNAME --registry-password $ACR_PASSWORD --resource-group RG-LEARNING-AZURE --name learning-azure-api --image acrlearningazure.azurecr.io/go-api:v1.0 --dns-name-label learning-aci-api --ports 8080` - linux
 - `az container create --registry-username $Env:ACR_USERNAME --registry-password $Env:ACR_PASSWORD --resource-group RG-LEARNING-AZURE --name learning-azure-api --image acrlearningazure.azurecr.io/go-api:v1.0 --dns-name-label learning-aci-api --ports 8080` - windows

-5. Now show FDQN address and use browser to see container running: `az container show --resource-group RG-LEARNING-AZURE --name learning-azure-api --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table`
+#### Now show FDQN address and use browser to see container running: `az container show --resource-group RG-LEARNING-AZURE --name learning-azure-api --query "{FQDN:ipAddress.fqdn,ProvisioningState:provisioningState}" --out table`

-6. Obtain container IP and navigate to it appending `:8080/version` to call the API
+1. Obtain container IP and navigate to it appending `:8080/version` to call the API
-7. Check contianer logs `az container logs --resource-group RG-LEARNING-AZURE --name learning-azure-api`
+2. Check contianer logs `az container logs --resource-group RG-LEARNING-AZURE --name learning-azure-api`
-8. Cleanup resources
+3. Cleanup resources

 - Run `az container delete --resource-group RG-LEARNING-AZURE --name learning-azure-api` to delete the container Running this command completely removes container group so there are no charges.